TheLastBilly/libdirecpp/README.md

 ```
 Note 1: x.x.x represents the release version you downloaded.

-Note 2: You might have to add /usr/local/lib to your LD_LIBRARY_PATH system variable.
-You can do so by typing the following commands:
+Note 2: You might have to create a symlink from `libdirecpp` to /usr/lib.
+You can do so by typing the following command:
 ```
-echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/" >> ~/.bashrc
-source ~/.bashrc
+sudo ln -s /usr/local/lib/libdirecpp.* /usr/lib/
 ```

 ## And how do I use it?